 If you are a skilled freelance writer with fast typing speed, you can get paid to write subtitles for YouTube and add another earning option to your work list.

 Subtitles allow the viewer to watch while the sound is lowered or even muted on their favorite YouTube videos.
-Subtitles can also clarify what the video says if the speaker is hard to understand, they can also allow the watcher to read subtitles in a language other than what is spoken in the video by using Google Translate.
+Subtitles can also clarify what the video says if the speaker is hard to understand, and they allow the watcher to read subtitles in a language other than that spoken in the video by using Google Translate.

 As a bonus, subtitles are indexed by Google, and thus they can help a YouTube channel’s SEO by adding metadata to the video.
 YouTube used to use closed captioning to help hard-of-hearing watchers interact with videos but closed captioning doesn’t just caption the spoken words but also other sounds in the video that the viewer may want to hear.
 YouTube is phasing out this captioning service in exchange for more comprehensive and inclusive subtitle services.

 Upwork posts freelance writing jobs on a very extensive job board.
 Some of these are YouTube subtitler positions.
 Look for jobs labeled as closed captioning jobs or subtitlers, as both can apply to writing subtitles for YouTube.
 Remember that these jobs are not directly from Upwork but through the companies or individuals posting job ads.

 CrowdSurf has a job market it uses to match freelancers to jobs.
 Through this platform, you can find jobs that let you write subtitles for YouTube videos.
 You can also find other freelancing jobs, including social media posting, blogging, and general content marketing.
 Again, this platform posts job ads for other people or companies, so you won’t be working directly for CrowdSurf if you find a position.
 You might also be interested in our guide on the best way to get paid to write emails.